St. Louis County police chief announces retirement

 Ray Price, chairman of the county police board, praised Belmar, calling the department “one of the finest” in the country under his leadership.

 Belmar drew criticism in October after a jury found that Sgt.
 Keith Wildhaber had been overlooked nearly two dozen times for promotions because of his sexual orientation.
 Democratic Councilwoman Lisa Clancy urged Belmar to resign after the jury’s massive award for Wildhaber.

 County Executive Sam Page, also a Democrat, stood by Belmar but replaced four of the five police board members.

-Phone and email messages seeking comment Monday from Page were not immediately returned.
+Page, in a statement, said Belmar told him a year ago that he was considering retirement in 2020.

+“His career is long and accomplished, and I appreciate the work he has done,” Page said.

 In December, Belmar announced that Wildhaber was promoted to lieutenant and would lead a new diversity and inclusion unit.